Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 You can also use the ` ```shell cli` directive to show how to invoke Instacli itself.
 This is equivalent to using the [**Cli**](../commands/instacli/shell/Cli.spec.md) command.

-This is useful for showing how to use the `cli` command from the shell and use the command line options.
+This is useful for showing how to use the `cli` command and its command line options.

-Within an Instacli script itself, there are better ways to invoke another script.
+Note: Within an Instacli script itself, there are better ways to invoke another script.
 See [Calling another script](Organizing%20Instacli%20files%20in%20directories.spec.md/#calling-another-instacli-script).

 #### Markdown format